chrisvest/stormpot/package-info.md

 And that concludes our `Allocator` implementation.
 We now have the parts needed to pool our `MyDaos` with Stormpot.

-We could now just create a `Config`, set the allocator, create a `QueuePool` with it and use that directly.
+We could now just create a `Config`, set the allocator, create a `BlazePool` with it and use that directly.
 However, it is generally a good idea to not be too dependent on external APIs, because it introduces coupling.
 So, to reduce this coupling, we are going to introduce an indirection.
 We are going